apache/airflow/docs/operators-and-hooks-ref.rst

 See the :doc:`GCP connection type <howto/connection/gcp>` documentation to configure connections to GCP.

-All hooks are based on :class:`airflow.gcp.hooks.base.GoogleCloudBaseHook`.
+All hooks are based on :class:`airflow.providers.google.cloud.hooks.base.GoogleCloudBaseHook`.

 .. note::
     You can learn how to use GCP integrations by analyzing the